infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 ## Plugin testing

-Use WP-CLI to setup our plugin’s unit tests.
+Use WP-CLI to set up our plugin’s unit tests.
 If you don't have WP-CLI installed on your system, install it.
-There is a documentation on starting unit tests which you can find [here](https://make.wordpress.org/cli/handbook/plugin-unit-tests/).
+Documentation on starting unit tests can be found [here](https://make.wordpress.org/cli/handbook/plugin-unit-tests/).

 Assuming you have a plugin on your testing environment, in the project root folder run